vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 At Surat on November 21st, the Reception Committee was formed and the office bearers of the Congress were appointed.
-To prevent many of the Congress-men in Maharashtra from attending the meeting, it was an- nounced that the Presidential Election would be made
+To prevent many of the Congress-men in Maharashtra from attending the meeting, it was an###nounced that the Presidential Election would be made

 •on November 24th.
 Though thus out-manoeuvred, the young Nationalists of Surat and adjoining places stoutly suggested the name of Lala Lajpat Rai for the Presidential post.
-Mr. Gokhale argued, coaxed, ap- pealed ; and when every device proved unavailing, he removed the velvet glove from off his mailed list, and challenged the younger Nationalists to secure Lala Lajpat Rai's election in the face of the packed majority of the Moderates.
+Mr. Gokhale argued, coaxed, ap###pealed ; and when every device proved unavailing, he removed the velvet glove from off his mailed list, and challenged the younger Nationalists to secure Lala Lajpat Rai's election in the face of the packed majority of the Moderates.
 The Nationalists were in a fix.
-They could not allow the Hero of the hour to be humi- liated by the unworthy tactics of the Moderates.
-Silent- ly and sullenly they allowed Dr. Rash Behari Ghose to be ' unaniomously ' elected President.
+They could not allow the Hero of the hour to be humi###liated by the unworthy tactics of the Moderates.
+Silent###ly and sullenly they allowed Dr. Rash Behari Ghose to be ' unaniomously ' elected President.

 The selection of Dr. Ghose for the Presidential chair